More Episodes of Netflix's 'Unsolved Mysteries' Are Coming This October

 Will there be more episodes of Unsolved Mysteries?

-Don't take off your detective cap quite yet: It turns out that we haven't even seen the entire first season of the Netflix reboot.
+Don't take off your detective cap quite yet: It turns out that we haven't even seen the entirety of the Netflix reboot.
 According to Decider, 12 episodes were ordered for Season 1, meaning only half of them have aired so far and a second volume, including six more mysteries, are on the way.

 When will more episodes of Unsolved Mysteries come out?